(Part One of Two)

 If I were white, I might believe Kristian H’s rant.
 But I am not.
 I can only remember my mother decades ago frequently putting my father firmly in his place whenever she felt he had said something she disagreed with.
 (I owe my razor-sharp tongue to my mother as well as my father, by the way.)
 I can only recall black women on the streets of Washington D.C. in the eighties, nineties and 2000s wearing skin-tight latex pants and not too worried about the “heterosexist male gaze;” if anything, they appeared to relish it.
 They made up the majority of black women in that city then and still do now.
 Kristian H. does not.
-She is a product of a fake white liberal academia that thinks it can not only manufacture our history and identity but even dictate the exact terms of our own oppression to us.
-And that’s insane.
+She is a product of a fake white liberal academia that is so paternalist in outlook that it thinks it can not only manufacture our history and identity but also–absurdly enough–imagines it can dictate the exact terms of our own oppression to us.

 Fanon himself has been accused of sexism on more than one occasion.
 Yet in spite of this we should listen carefully to Fanon’s words here, in light of Damon Young and Dr. Kristian H. We have seen all of this before and not just in America, not just in colonial Algeria.
 “Colonial society blazes up vehemently against this inferior status of the Algerian woman,” Fanon writes, and a French feminist-settler is quoted in the book as saying, “We want to make the Algerian ashamed of the fate that he metes out to his women.”